Edinburgh-Genome-Foundry/DnaCauldron/README.rst

     repository = dc.SequenceRepository()
     repository.import_sequences(folder="my_sequences/", use_file_names_as_ids=True)

-One important thing is to make sure the parts topology (as set in Biopython records at ``record.annotations['topology']``) is accurate.
+**Important:** ensure the parts topology (as set in Biopython records at ``record.annotations['topology']``) is accurate.
 This can be done at import time by setting ``topology='linear'``, ``topology='circular'``, or ``topology='auto'`` to use the topology specified by each Genbank file.

 Parts assembly
 ~~~~~~~~~~~~~~

-You define and simulate an assembly by explaining which parts of the repository should
+An assembly simply defines which parts of the sequence repository should
-be assembled together:
+be assembled together.
+Here we use a "Type-2s Restriction" class of assembly,
+which will work for all Golden-Gate-style assemblies:

 .. code:: python

     assembly = dc.Type2sRestrictionAssembly(parts=["part_A", "part_B", "receptor"])
     simulation = assembly.simulate(sequence_repository=repository)

-Note that we could have provided ``enzyme='BsmBI'`` in ``Type2sRestrictionAssembly``
+Note that we could have provided the enzyme in ``Type2sRestrictionAssembly`` with
-but the enzyme will be auto-selected by the framework.
+``enzyme='BsmBI'``, but it will be auto-selected by Cauldron.

 If you want to simulate other restriction-based assembly reactions such as IGEM Biobricks
-or BASIC assembly instead of Type2s restriction, use the corresponding built-in Assembly subclass:
+or Gibson Assembly instead of Type2s restriction, use the corresponding built-in Assembly subclass:

 .. code:: python

     assembly = dc.BioBrickStandardAssembly(parts=['part_A', 'part_B'])
-    assembly = dc.BASICAssembly(parts=['part_A', 'part_B'])
+    assembly = dc.GibsonAssembly(parts=['part_A', 'part_B'])

-Now you can
+Now you can explore the results of the simulation:

 .. code:: python